 If you are a smoker, begin reducing how much you smoke or stop smoking now for the sake of your whole body, which includes your gums.
 Chewing tobacco is also harmful to gum health.
 These, and other drugs, interfere with the normal function of gum tissue cells, making your mouth vulnerable to gum disease.
 Let us know if you need support kicking these habits.

 Regular Dental Checkups

-If plaque is not removed thoroughly, it will eventually harden and turn into tartar.
+Plaque that allowed to remain on teeth will eventually harden and turn into tartar.
 Tarter is hard and crusty and appears both above and below the gum line.
-Tartar can’t be removed by brushing your teeth, especially tartar under the gums.
-It can only be removed by a dentist, periodontist, or hygienist.
+Brushing your teeth cannot remove tartar, especially under the gums.
+Your dentist, hygenist, or periodontist must remove the tartar from your teeth.

 Taking action to prevent gum disease will save you from facing eventual tooth loss.
 Periodontal disease is the leading cause of tooth loss in adults.
 Home habits will make a big difference in your defense against gum disease.
 Your second line of defense will be regular visits to see us at Dental Partners of Boston.
 Exams and professional cleaning will catch gingivitis early.
 Develop these routines, and you will never be in danger of developing gum disease.
 Please contact us today to schedule an appointment.

 At Dental Partners of Boston, we prioritize not only the aesthetics of your smile but also the overall health of your gums.
 If you’ve noticed your gums bleeding, it’s important not to ignore this symptom.
 Bleeding gums can be an early sign of gum disease, a condition that, if left untreated, can lead to serious […]